ankaAR/bestiario5e/_creatures/dragonwing.md

 damage_resistances: "one of the following: acid, cold, fire, lightning, or poison"
 ---

-***Dragon Fanatic.*** The dragonwing has advantage on saving throws against being charmed or frightened.
-While the dragonwing can see a dragon or higher-ranking Cult of the Dragon cultist friendly to it, the dragonwing ignores the effects of being charmed or frightened.
+***Dragon Fanatic.*** The dragonwing has advantage on saving throws against being hechizado or asustado.
+While the dragonwing can see a dragon or higher-ranking Cult of the Dragon cultist friendly to it, the dragonwing ignores the effects of being hechizado or asustado.

 ***Fanatic Advantage.*** Once per turn, if the dragonwing makes a weapon attack with advantage on the attack roll and hits, the target takes an extra 7 (2d6) damage.